felixlu/awesome-stars/topics.md

 ## terminal

+- [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [warpdotdev/warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
 - [superset-sh/superset](https://github.com/superset-sh/superset) - Code Editor for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
 - [mfontanini/presenterm](https://github.com/mfontanini/presenterm) - A markdown terminal slideshow tool